briglx/AzureBillingReports/reports/README.md

 ## Fetch and Filter Data

+This section fetches and filters the billing usage data used in the report.

 - Run the `get_usage_data.py` script to get the latest billing usage data.
 This will download and save the billing data into a csv file.
 - Run the `filter_data.py` script to filter the usage data.
 This will filter out any data before the minimum date.